 Radiation therapy uses high-powered energy to target and kill cancer cells.
 Two main types are External Beam Radiation Therapy (EBRT) and Brachytherapy.
 EBRT directs radiation from outside the body, focusing on the prostate gland.
 Brachytherapy, on the other hand, involves placing radioactive seeds directly into the prostate.
 Each has its pros and cons, which should be considered in consultation with a radiation oncologist.

-Hormone therapy, also known as androgen deprivation therapy (ADT), aims to reduce the levels of male hormones, androgens, which can fuel prostate cancer growth.
-This treatment can slow cancer's growth and even shrink tumors.
+Hormone therapy, also known as androgen deprivation therapy (ADT), aims to reduce the levels of male hormones, and androgens, which can fuel prostate cancer growth.
+This treatment can slow cancer growth and even shrink tumors.
 However, it's typically used in conjunction with other treatments, such as radiation therapy, for optimal effect.

 Every patient's battle with prostate cancer is unique, making personalized treatment plans vital.
 Advances in medical science have paved the way for treatments tailored to individual patients' genetic makeup, lifestyle, and the specific characteristics of their cancer.
 This personalized approach may include newer forms of treatment, like immunotherapy, which boosts the body's natural defenses to fight cancer, or targeted therapy, which zeroes in on specific abnormalities within cancer cells.
 Your oncology team will work with you to determine the most effective treatment strategy based on your specific diagnosis and preferences.